RoboTutorLLC/RoboTutor_2019/README.md

 # **RoboTutor**

-Welcome to RoboTutor:  XPRIZE's repo has the version uploaded on 11/20/2018, but RoboTutor has been updated here since then.
+Welcome to RoboTutor_2019:  XPRIZE's repo has the version of RoboTutor uploaded on 11/20/2018, but RoboTutor has been updated here since then with several bug fixes.
-For changes since 11/20/2018, see [https://github.com/RoboTutorLLC/RoboTutor](https://github.com/RoboTutorLLC/RoboTutor).
+For changes since 11/20/2018, see [https://github.com/RoboTutorLLC/RoboTutor_2019](https://github.com/RoboTutorLLC/RoboTutor_2019).
+However, it's no longer the newest.
+For changes after 3/16/2020, see [https://github.com/RoboTutorLLC/RoboTutor_2020](https://github.com/RoboTutorLLC/RoboTutor_2020).

 ---